cashewe/llun/README.md

 - write azure pipelines extension []
 - write github actions extension []
 - improve prompt to ensure model outputs are as expected []

+## in progress

+Currently coming to grips with structs / traits.
+I think i will likely revisit the structure of the rule_manager to make it more extensible during this process.

+once we have the tool able to print the full rule list based on cmd inputs, and the implementation makes sense, I'll start thinking about the config toml reading. the prompt / api calling feature is one ill likely get to last of all as It feels likely to be the most confusing to me (im not sure how auth etc... will work in rust) and that bit needs a pretty hefty redesign to work with more than just openai gpt4-o.

+long term, to expand the products feature set out, it may be worth considering:

+- a github action
+- an azure devops task
+- an mcp server (so copilot can use it as a reviewer in real time)

+these may never come to pass but we'll see.